SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions.md

 #### Loop through Dates

-For looping through the dates, we will take advantage of the functionality that gives us the **`Date`** object in **JavScript**.
+For looping through the dates, we will take advantage of the functionality that gives us the **`Date`** object in **JavaScript**.
 We will define a **start date variable** that we can do using the constructor that accepts a year, month, and day.
 We know the year is the starting year we read from the console and the month and the day must be January and 1st respectively.
-In JavaScript, the "constructor" of **`Date`** accepts as first argument the year, as second argument the month (0 is January, 11 is December) and as third argument the day of the month:
+In JavaScript, the "constructor" of **`Date`** accepts as the first argument the year, as second argument the month (0 is January, 11 is December) and as the third argument the day of the month:

 ![](/assets/chapter-9-1-images/02.Magic-dates-02.png)